 play-fake-pretend-makeup-for-kids-walmart-melissa-and-doug

-If you’re looking for a fake makeup set for kids that can be found in big box stores like Target, Melissa & Doug is a pretty good choice.
+If you’re looking for fake makeup toys for kids that can be found in big box stores like Target, Melissa & Doug is a pretty good choice.
 This is the only brand on this list that uses plastic (in addition to EVA foam).
 Although it’s made from plastic, it does not carry a California Prop 65 warning, which means it’s safer than a lot of the other plastic pretend makeup brands we looked at.

 Klee Naturals